boozallen/sdp-images/owasp-dep-check/README.rst

 --------------
-TheA11yMachine
+OWASP Dependency Check
 --------------

-A container image that jenkins uses to execute accessibility compliance scanning
+A container image that jenkins uses to scan a project's source code to identify components with known vulnerabilities.